 - For some low-carb options, pair up with spaghetti squash, or serve on a salad.

-How ever you serve it, one thing’s for sure – it will be muy delicioso!
+However you serve it, one thing’s for sure – it will be muy delicioso!
 And if you want more info to help you decide which IP is for you, check out my Instant Pot Review here.

 - 14.5 ounces canned fire-roasted diced tomatoes (1 can)